pseudoincorrect/NeRD_Embedded_System/README.md

 [global_system]: https://raw.githubusercontent.com/pseudoincorrect/Electrophy_Embedded_System/master/pictures/global_system.png "Global data acquisition system"

-### THis repository contain the code and the eagle file necessary to create a the transmitting system embedded on the rodent (see above)
+### This repository contain the code and the eagle file necessary to create a the transmitting system embedded on the rodent (see above)

 ### Features (Embedded Part)

-*.
-Omnetics adapter
+* Omnetics adapter
-*.
-Transmit 4 channels of 16 bits at 20 kHz
+* Transmit 4 channels of 16 bits at 20 kHz
-*.
-Or 8 channels compressed (16 bits after decompression) at 20 kHz
+* Or 8 channels compressed (16 bits after decompression) at 20 kHz
-*.
-Consume 18 mA at 3.7 V at full transmission load
+* Consume 18 mA at 3.7 V at full transmission load
-*.
-Weight 7 grams
+* Weight 7 grams
-*.
-Volume : 2cm *2cm * 2cm
+* Volume : 2cm *2cm * 2cm

 ### Features (Interface Part)

-*.
-USB audio protocol interface to display and log on PC *.
-8 channels DAC to connect to an acquisition card
+* USB audio protocol interface to display and log on PC
+* 8 channels DAC to connect to an acquisition card
-*.
-USB as power supply
+* USB as power supply

 #### [This file]( https://github.com/pseudoincorrect/Electrophy_Base_System/UserManual.txt)  contain the directions to program the Embedded system through Keil Uvision or directly by programming through the ST-link-V2 by STMicroelectronics